DoHcom/website/content/privacy/_index.md

 7. Contact

-    Feel free to write to the “dns” mailbox of “dns-over-https.com” in case of anything you want to tell us.
+    Feel free to write to the “doh” mailbox of “nekomimirouter.com” in case of anything you want to tell us.